-8) When you reach the point in which you want the clip to start, click the Set In icon.
+8) When you reach the point in which you want the clip to start, click the Set In icon, or click "i".

-9) When you reach the point in which you want the clip to end, click the Set Out icon.
+9) When you reach the point in which you want the clip to end, click the Set Out icon, or click "o".

 2) Edit Mode